detain6/DRTSC/README.md

 # DRTSC
-Official implementation of "Disentangled Representation Learning with Temporal Smoothness Constraints for Multimodal Sentiment Analysis"
+The code is related to the paper: "Disentangled Representation Learning with Temporal Smoothness Constraints for Multimodal Sentiment Analysis"